tyrkgithub/milestone-1/README.md

 In addition to personal testing, the live version of the website was shared with the client for review.
 This allowed them to test the site from a user perspective, identify any potential issues, and suggest any changes or improvements before final deployment.

+#### Client Review

+I shared the website with the No More All Male Line Ups 4 team members and asked for feedback if they encountered any thing that broke.
+They reported that everything was working well their end and that they had no final change requests.

 #### Solved Bugs